jlevy/og-equity-compensation/README.md

   You have been put on “autopilot” with respect to the timing of the tax event.
   This can be a really bad thing if, on the date of vesting, the shares are worth a lot and consequently you owe a lot of tax.
-- ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, an entirely different thing (described soon).
+- ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, which typically refers to a [direct award of stock](how-equity-compensation-is-granted), a completely different type of equity compensation.

 ### Less common types of equity